3 Common Issues Condo Boards In Alberta Face [+How to Solve Them]

 1. Understanding and obtaining Condo Corporation's insurance

-Over the past 18-months, the insurance industry has seen extreme fluctuations in rates and deductibles, and Condo Corporations have been having to deal with the impact.
+Over the past 18 months, the insurance industry has seen extreme fluctuations in rates and deductibles, and Condo Corporations have had to deal with the impact.
 While it can be hard for us to predict exactly when the market will fully recover, the upward trend of insurance rates points to a low volume of competitors and an increase in natural disaster claims as primary causes of the surging prices.

 In fact, BFL Canada’s Market Data Summary indicates that there has been a 30%+ supply reduction in recent months and that this decade (2010-2019) has seen the greatest number of losses as a result of severe weather and natural disasters.

-In the GTA, old condos are not the only ones who might be assessed for additional risks.
-With the unprecedented spike in the home-seeking population, the rush to build new condominiums are suspected of resulting in sub-standard quality workmanship.
+In Calgary, old condos are not the only ones that might be assessed for additional risks.
+With the unprecedented spike in the home-seeking population, the rush to build new condominiums is suspected of resulting in sub-standard quality workmanship.
 There are some insurers who apply a Builder’s Risk deductible for this reason and some insurers will decline to quote at all.

 For Condo Corporations, this makes identifying what could be driving your deductible and premiums up, and what is required (and what is recommended) as far as insurance policies go, even more important.